- Places to Explore

 - German Phrases

 Between 1525 and 1809, Bad Mergentheim was the home of the Teutonic Knights, one of the most successful medieval orders of chivalry.
-In 1809, Napoléon expelled them as he marched toward his ultimately disastrous Russian campaign.
+In 1809, Napoléon expelled them as he marched toward his ill-fated Russian campaign.
 The expulsion seemed to sound the death knell of the little town, but in 1826 a shepherd discovered mineral springs on the north bank of the river.
-They proved to be the strongest sodium sulfate and bitter saltwaters in Europe, with health-giving properties that ensured the town's future prosperity.
+They proved to be the strongest sodium sulfate and bitter spa waters in Europe, with supposedly health-giving properties that ensured the town's future prosperity.

 Bad Mergentheim at a Glance